 I've learned that to experience continual relief from pain, I have to keep using at least several of these strategies regularly.
-In fact, I’ll likely keep using these strategies for the rest of my life.
+In fact, I’ll likely keep using them for the rest of my life.

-For example, I now do my yoga stretches almost daily and use my therapy balls when I feel excessive tightness in my neck, shoulders and back.
+For example, I now do my yoga stretches almost daily and use my therapy balls as soon as I feel excessive tightness in my neck, shoulders and back.